CodeMesh15/Fuzzy-Supervised-Residual-RL-for-Robust-Robot-Control/README.md

 # Fuzzy-Supervised Residual TD3 Experiments

-This folder turns the IMS term-paper idea into a reproducible benchmark rather than a claim-only manuscript section.

 ## Research Question

 Does a Mamdani fuzzy supervisor improve safety, sample efficiency, and disturbance rejection when TD3 is trained as a residual torque compensator for robotic trajectory tracking?